 "Uhm, okay," Bradley said, utterly confused.

-"Bradley," Colin groaned his name dejectedly.
-"I can't believe the things I do when I'm with you."
+"Bradley," Colin groaned his name dejectedly, "I can't believe the things I do when I'm with you."

 "No?
-Because you're pretty good at them," Bradley said and walking over the bed, gently tugged on Colin's hair, bringing his head up so that he could see his face.
+Because you're pretty good at them," Bradley returned and walking over the bed, gently tugged on Colin's hair, bringing his head up so that he could see his face.
 "Didn't do that type of stuff back in Ealdor?"

 Colin pulled the blond on top of him and lay back comfortably.
 "Never," he said seriously.